meher12/Kafka-kafkaStream-springBoot/README.md

    * Use processor API to interact with state store
 2. Detailed rating by Branch (location):
    * run postman random feedback to test

+### 3.8.
+Inventory Stream:
+1. Summing records by Item and quantity